 The chaplain is responsible for the ongoing liturgical and spiritual life of the community.
 Although this doesn’t simply mean running services, the rhythm of regular worship is tremendously important to those who are committed.
 What really counts are efforts at nurturing these services as a space for spiritual, social and moral development.
 Short addresses have a key role in this respect – the issues tackled are almost always aimed at a broad audience and have general appeal, so that those of any religion or those of none are equally at home.

 The school chapel is dedicated for use as a place of worship for all faiths.
 So, in addition to Christian services, Muslims, Jews, Hindus and Buddhists have the opportunity to meet and contacts with local leaders of these other faiths are nurtured with a view to mutual visits.
-Roman Catholic pupils attend Mass in Glastonbury and can be confirmed every other year.
+Roman Catholic students attend Mass in Glastonbury and can be confirmed every other year.
 An Anglican Confirmation course runs every twelve months.

 Reflecting the open ethos of the school chapel, the chaplain is available for all members of the school, irrespective of faith.
-At various points in the day, pupils and staff may drop into the office under the chapel or into the chaplaincy house across from the school gates.
+At various points in the day, students and staff may drop into the office under the chapel or into the chaplaincy house across from the school gates.
 Some come by arrangement, others on the off-chance, most because they need someone to listen to them and advise.

 Chapel – a brief history